Monday, June 2, 2025

 Both Marilyn Monroe and Mariah Carey utilize moles/beauty marks under their cheekbones; they also have their given names begin with the letters M, A, R and I.

-Furthermore, Mariah Carey has Marilyn Monroe's piano, but also has her daughter being named after Marilyn Monroe.
+In addition, Mariah Carey also has Marilyn Monroe's piano, as well as her daughter being named after Marilyn Monroe.

 Lambs are Mariah Carey's dedicated fanbase.